Guy Fawkes and the Gunpowder Plot: everything you need to know

 Family: Guy Fawkes’s father, Edward Fawkes, worked for the Church of England, and his mother was named Edith.
 In 1568, before Guy was born, Edith gave birth to a daughter who died several weeks later.
 Fawkes had two sisters who lived into adulthood, named Anne and Elizabeth.

-Guy’s father died when he was a child, and after this his mother remarried.
-Guy’s stepfather was named Dionis Bainbrigge.
+Guy Fawkes’s father died when he was a child, and after this his mother remarried.
+Fawkes’s stepfather was named Dionis Bainbrigge.

 His life: The exact date of Guy Fawkes’s birth is unknown, yet there are records that he was baptised on 16 April 1570 at St Michael le Belfrey church in York.

 Despite his parents being Protestants, Fawkes’s mother remarried after his father’s death in 1579, and Fawkes became influenced by his stepfather’s Catholic practices.
 Despite it being a crime to be a Catholic during Elizabeth I’s reign, Fawkes converted to Catholicism during his teenage years.